winitzki/scall/tutorial/programming_dhall.md

 In addition, the book contains some theoretical material that proves the correctness of certain code constructions, notably the Church encodings of fixpoint types and the parametricity properties of existential types.

+Many more proofs are given in ["The Science of Functional Programming"](https://leanpub.com/sofp) by the same author.
+This book will refer to "The Science of Functional Programming" where appropriate.

 _The text of this book was written and edited without using any LLMs._

 ## Overview of Dhall